stevearc/quicker.nvim/README.md

 highlight groups yourself or use `:help winhighlight` in the setup `opts` option to override them for just the quickfix window.

+- `QuickFixText` - The base text when there are no syntax highlights
+- `QuickFixTextInvalid` - The text when `valid = 0`
-- `QuickFixHeaderHard` - Used for the header that divides results from different files
+- `QuickFixHeaderHard` - The header that divides results from different files (with context expanded)
-- `QuickFixHeaderSoft` - Used for the header that divides results within the same file
+- `QuickFixHeaderSoft` - The header that divides results within the same file (with context expanded)
-- `Delimiter` - Used for the divider between filename, line number, and text
+- `Delimiter` - The divider between filename, line number, and text
-- `QuickFixLineNr` - Used for the line number
+- `QuickFixLineNr` - The line number
-- `QuickFixFilename` - Used for the filename
+- `QuickFixFilename` - The filename
-- `QuickFixFilenameInvalid` - Used for the filename when `valid = 0`
+- `QuickFixFilenameInvalid` - The filename when `valid = 0`
-- `DiagnosticSign*` - Used for the signs that display the quickfix error type
+- `DiagnosticSign*` - The signs that display the quickfix error type

 ## API